 What the right customs broker does for you.

 As your cross-border business grows, consider optimizing your operations, including your customs processes.
 A good customs broker makes it easy by standardizing procedures.
 They will ensure accuracy, lower compliance risk, save you time and reduce costs.

 Your customs broker should provide real-time tracking 24/7, generate reports, analyze data and perform post entry audits.
 In addition, they should keep you up-to-date on best practices to comply with regulatory changes like the recent adjustments to eManifest and ACE.

 Shipping to Canada centers on accurate information.
 So take the time and get it right.
-Freightquote's experts can guide you from pickup through customs and on to delivery.
+Freightquote's technology and self-service tools can guide you from pickup through customs and on to delivery.